 The Model 224 USB driver has been made available through Windows® Update.
 This is the recommended method for installing the driver, as it will ensure that you always have the latest version of the driver installed.
-If you are unable to install the driver from Windows® Update, refer to section 6.3.3.3 to install the driver from the web.
+If you are unable to install the driver from Windows® Update, refer to section 6.3.3.3 to install the driver from the web or from the disc provided with the Model 224.